 </script>

-Our app is ready!
-This Vue.js app will display the to-do list, allow users to add new tasks by typing in the input field and hitting “Enter” or clicking the “Add” button, and provide a “Remove” button for each task to delete it.
+This Vue.js app displays the to-do list, allows users to add new tasks by typing in the input field and hitting “Enter” or clicking the “Add” button, and provides a “Remove” button for each task to delete it.

 Conclusion

-In Charisol, our expert team of developers builds robust and responsive website and app development that bolsters your needs.
+At Charisol, our expert team builds robust, responsive website and app development that bolsters your needs.
 Contact us today!